Sheshadri Priyasad

-Baminnahennadige Sheshadrie Priyasad (born 2 December 1991) (Sinhala: ශේෂාද්රි ප්රියසාද්) is an actress in Sri Lankan cinema and television presenter who appears in television shows.
+Baminnahennadige Sheshadrie Priyasad (Sinhalese: ශේෂාද්රි ප්රියසාද්; born 2 December 1991), is an actress in Sri Lankan cinema and a television presenter.

 Personal life

 Sheshadri Priyasad was born on 2 December 1991 as the second of the family with three siblings.
 Her father Dinesh Priyasad is a filmmaker and producer in Sinhala cinema and mother Shirani Priyasad is a housewife.
-Her elder sister Dinakshie Priyasad is also a popular award winning actress in Sri Lankan cinema, television and stage drama and a television host.
-Her younger sister Shanudrie Priyasad is also a popular award winning actress in cinema, television as well as a singer.
+Her elder sister Dinakshie Priyasad is also a popular award-winning actress in Sri Lankan cinema, television and stage drama and a television host.
+Her younger sister Shanudrie Priyasad is also a popular award-winning actress in cinema, television as well as a singer.
 She is a past pupil of Holy Family Convent, Bambalapitiya.

 Career

-Her maiden cinematic experience came through as a four months old child artist in 1997 film Apaye Thathpara Asu Haradahak directed by her father Dinesh Priyasad.
-She also worked as a child television host in the children's program Punchi Panchi with her sister Dinakshie, which is telecasted by Sirasa TV.
-Sheshadri made her first adult main role in the 2011 film Challengers (Yawwanaye Babaru Api).
+Her first cinematic appearance was as a four-year-old child artist in a 1997 film, Apaye Thathpara Asu Haradahak, directed by her father Dinesh Priyasad.
+She also worked as a child television host in the children's program Punchi Panchi with her sister Dinakshie, telecasted by Sirasa TV.
+Sheshadri's first adult lead role was in the 2011 film Challengers (Yawwanaye Babaru Api).